nabeelvalley/docs/src/content/docs/automation/hangfire.md

+---
+published: true
+title: Hangfire
+subtitle: Task Automation using Hangfire with F#
+description: Task Automation using Hangfire with F#
+---

 [[toc]]

 So I've been playing around a bit with Hangfire and Entity Framework thinking about how I can go about building some interesting task automation, and I thought I'd like to explore this concept a bit, at least at a more basic level with F#.
 So here goes